Nutmeg: Botany and cultivation

 The most important commercial species is the common, true or fragrant nutmeg, M. fragrans (Myristicaceae), native to the Moluccas (or Spice Islands) of Indonesia.
 It is also cultivated on Penang Island in Malaysia, in the Caribbean, especially in Grenada, and in Kerala, a state formerly known as Malabar in ancient writings as the hub of spice trading, in southern India.
 In the 17th-century work Hortus Botanicus Malabaricus, Hendrik van Rheede records that Indians learned the usage of nutmeg from the Indonesians through ancient trade routes.

 Nutmeg trees are dioecious plants (individual plants are either male or female), which are propagated sexually from seeds and asexually from cuttings or grafting.
 Sexual propagation yields 50% male seedlings, which are unproductive.
 Because no reliable method has been found for determining plant sex before flowering in the sixth to eighth year, and sexual reproduction bears inconsistent yields, grafting is the preferred method of propagation.
 Epicotyl grafting (a variation of cleft grafting using seedlings), approach grafting, and patch budding have proved successful, with epicotyl grafting being the most widely adopted standard.
 Air layering is an alternative though not preferred method because of its low (35–40%) success rate.

-The first harvest of nutmeg trees takes place 7-9 years after planting, and the trees reach full production after 20 years.
+The first harvest of nutmeg trees takes place 7–9 years after planting, and the trees reach full production after 20 years.

-Culinary uses
+In the Banda Islands to which the nutmeg is native, there is a symbiotic relationship between the Kenari nut tree (Canarium indicum) and the nutmeg (Myristica fragrans), the former providing the nutmeg with shade and serving as a wind-break from the strong winds.